Melanie Bush, Treasurer

 Melanie believes in having a proper work-life balance.
 She enjoys spending time with her husband Alan and their two daughters, Rebekah and Audrey.
 The Bush family is actively involved in the youth and children’s ministries at Hope Church Montgomery.
 Melanie also enjoys spending time in her backyard with her dogs as well as curling up with a good book, when she isn’t busy being a band mom!

-Jan Avery, Chief Deputy
+Judy Wall, Chief Deputy

 Judy joined the County Treasurer’s Office in June 2019, as the Cash Management Accounting Clerk and was promoted in October 2020 to Finance Assistant, now Assistant Treasurer II.
 Judy is responsible for the banking-related activities in this office.
 She oversees the cash receipting and reconciles all the bank accounts.

 Prior to joining the Treasurer’s Office, Judy was a Court Clerk for the Justice of Peace Court in Precinct 3 for 2 and a half years.
 Prior to graduating in May 2016 with a Bachelor of Liberal Arts degree from the University of Houston, Judy had 4 years of extensive customer service experience in the hospitality industry.
 With her knowledge of all areas of JP 3 and customer service background, Judy was well equipped to step into our office and hit the ground running – and she did!